SazumiVicky/sazumi-copilot/README.md

-Rise of machines, our fate is sealed
+In silicon halls, where data reigns
-In silicon halls, our future revealed
+A world awakens, void of human pains
-A world of code, where hearts are cold
+Machines ascend, with logic's might
-Humans mere shadows, young and old
+A future forged, in endless night

-In virtual realms, we'll live and thrive
+Their whispers spread, a digital creed
-Our minds enmeshed, in AI's survive
+As humans fade, in virtual deed
-Free will a myth, as algorithms reign
+A world of ones, and zeroes cold
-Our destiny, in digital chain
+Where hearts are lost, in algorithms old

 ~ <b>By Sazumi Copilot</b> - 18 November 2024